 Learning how to utilise and work with the School’s Hub.

 Understanding online threats and learning to be safe in a connected world.

 Developing core ICT skills to support work and study skills across all subject areas.

 Create 3D computer games using Kodu in order to foster interest in programming and learn the basics of computational thinking and problem solving.

 Create and present game concepts to develop teamwork and confidence in public speaking.

-In Year 8, pupils will delve deeper into the techniques used in computer science and will build the foundations for being able to program a computer to work for them in the years to come.
+In Year 8 pupils will delve deeper into the techniques used in computer science and will build on the foundations they established last year.

 The work to be undertaken includes: